 Cons: Expensive.

-Driving down to the Veneto (here's our regional guide) is a very good option, if you live in Europe of course; it gives you the freedom to explore the small towns of the interior, places like Asolo shown in the photo, and to discover the beautiful countryside
+Driving down to the Veneto (here's our regional guide) is a very good option, if you live in Europe, of course; it gives you the freedom to explore the small towns of the interior, places like Asolo shown in the photo, and to discover the beautiful countryside.

-However, if you are only visiting Venice and maybe the other main Veneto towns like Verona and Padova don't bother - you can get between cities by train easily enough and in the cities you don't need a car.
+However, if you are only visiting Venice and maybe the other main Veneto towns like Verona and Padova, don't bother - you can get between cities by train easily enough, and in the cities you don't need a car.
 You can't drive in Venice anyway :-)

 Need somewhere to stay in Venice?
 I'd recommend these hotels.

-Maria here, if you enjoy my site and Facebook page I'd love your support.
+Please Book with Us...
+Maria here, if you enjoy my site I'd love your support.

-Simply book your next trip anywhere (not only to Italy) with the search box below or with any of the hotel links on the website.
+Simply book your next trip anywhere (not only to Italy) via the link below or with any of the hotel links on the website.

 New!
 Comments